 Memorable Manitobans: Archibald Adam Herriot (1881-1956)

-In 1908 he married Clara Helen Wood at Holland, Manitoba.
-They had two children, James Archibald Herriot and Mrs. D. C. Bryden.
+On 9 July 1908, he married Clara Eleanor Wood (1885-1975) at Holland.
+They had two children, James Archibald “Archie” Herriot (1910-1976) and Margaret Evelyn Herriot (1911-1974, wife of Donald C. Bryden).
 He was a President (1929-1930) and Life Member of the Manitoba Education Association, President of the Winnipeg Schoolmasters Association, a Life Member of the Canadian Education Association and the Canadian Army, Navy and Air Force Veterans, a President of the South African War Veterans and the Mentors’ Club, and a member of the executive of the Southwood Golf Club.
 He held the Queen Victoria Medal for service in South Africa and the Queen Elizabeth Coronation Medal.
 He wrote articles on education and harness racing as well as poetry.

 His articles for the Manitoba Historical Society:

 Ontario birth registration, Ancestry.

 Marriage registration, Manitoba Vital Statistics.

 Annual Reports of the Manitoba Department of Education, Manitoba Legislative Library.

 “3 Manitoba School Inspectors mark 100 years of service,” Winnipeg Free Press, 14 December 1944, page 12.